Crossing The Line

-Crossing The Line is a project of the co-operative partnership of 3 European theatre companies: all leaders in the field of working with learning disabled artists.
-The partners are Moomsteatern in Malmo, Sweden; Compagnie de L’Oiseau Mouche in Roubaix, France and Mind The Gap in Bradford, UK.
+Crossing The Line is a network of six European theatre companies: all leaders in the field of working with learning disabled artists.
+The network was founded in 2014 when the three theatre companies Moomsteatern in Sweden, Compagnie de L’Oiseau Mouche in France and Mind The Gap in UK joined together in a co-operative partnership to carry out the first Crossing The Line project over a time period of 2,5 years (Dec 2014 – May 2017), co-funded by the Creative Europe programme of the European Union.

-Artistically led and committed to meeting the new challenges of producing and touring theatre made by learning disabled and non-disabled theatre makers, Crossing The Line will allow the three companies to bring their artists together to learn from and with each other; engage with creative and audience development processes; develop connections with a wider network of European theatre companies with a focus on learning disabled artists; and create 3 new productions – culminating in a showcase festival in Roubaix in January 2017.
+Artistically led and committed to meeting the new challenges of producing and touring theatre made by learning disabled and non-disabled theatre makers, their aim is to bring their artists together to learn from and with each other; engage with creative and audience development processes; develop connections with a wider network of European theatre companies with a focus on learning disabled artists; and create a showcase festival in Galway in May 2020.

 Moomsteatern is a professional theatre company based on actors with learning disabilities, on stage often integrated with non-disabled actors.
 The theatre was established in 1987 with the expressed goal to work with artistic objectives, banning all therapeutic and social aims.
 The sole aim of Moomsteatern is always to produce performing arts of high artistic quality.
 Seven actors with learning disabilities are employed on a full-time basis with salaries and conditions of employment based on the collective agreements relevant to the performing arts.
 They are trained at the national Theatre Academy and members of the Swedish Actors Guild.
 Moomsteatern is based in Malmö, Sweden and has been internationally celebrated for its courage and artistic integrity.